I CAME. I SAW. I LOVED.

 Pizza al Taglio that is cut with scissors and sold by weight.
 Banana chocolate Tiramisu.
 Flaky araogosta pastries with a cup of cappuccino with foam so thick you’ll eat it with a spoon.
 Pasta dishes, like carbonara and cacio e pepe, that will blow your mind.
 How can a dish with so few ingredients be so complex?

 Of course, there is also plenty of horrible food sold in tourist traps all over the city.
 But don’t worry.
 I’ve got your back.
-I’m putting together a food map that will help you find the good stuff!
+I’m putting together a self-guided food tour that will help you find the good stuff!